linhtran1003/fc-barcelona-performance-analysis/README.md

 </h1>

 ## Background & Overview

-**Motivation**: After the 2014/15 treble-winning season, Barcelona faced a decade of highs and lows, including performance decline, financial instability, and restructuring.
-This project uses data to uncover the causes behind these patterns, and how they correlate with each other.
+After the historic treble in 2014/15, FC Barcelona faced a decade of highs and lows.
+On-field performance fluctuated, defensive stability declined, and financial instability forced major structural adjustments.
+This project investigates the club’s:

-This project explores FC Barcelona’s performance trends across La Liga and the UEFA Champions League between 2014 and 2024/25, integrating financial metrics such as transfer spending and squad cost limits.
-The analysis provides insights into how squad depth, managerial changes, and financial constraints shaped the club’s competitive instability.
+- Competitive performance in domestic (La Liga) and international (UEFA Champions League) competitions
+- Finishing efficiency and Defensive weaknesses
+- Financial constraints, including transfer spending and salary cap limits, and their influence on team outcomes

+The analysis aims to uncover how financial and operational decisions correlate with on-field performance, offering insights relevant to business strategy and operational efficiency.

 **Research Question**: